dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* [x] DONE Modularize the source code layout.
-I want the `rpc/` code far away from the other code, so it's clear that it is a standalone component.
-Similarly, I want a `core/` component which is the core of the SO Look Back Tool and it should be far away from the vendor-specific code (stuff like web extension IDs and manifests)
-* [x] DONE (It's not perfect, it should exit earlier.
-But I don't want to deal with Bash traps/catch yet) Fix the `build.sh` script to not exit when TypeScript compilation fails when the `--watch` option is used
 * [ ] Clean up `web-load-source.js`.
 Consider how to separate portions of `web-load-source.js` that are needed by the extension web page (`posts-viewer.html`) versus the portion needed by the frontend web page (the ".com" pages).
 * [ ] Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly